What Can I Bring to Rehab?: A Packing Checklist

 Find an Alcohol or Drug Rehab

 Everyone has different treatment preferences and needs.
 If packing a certain item, like a cell phone, is important to you, you’ll want to do your research before choosing the right addiction treatment program for you.
-You can browse our treatment facilities directory to find programs in certain areas or you can call our 24/7, confidential helpline at 800-662-4357 for assistance.
+You can browse our treatment facilities directory to find programs in certain areas or you can call 800-914-7089 (Who Answers?) to get help today.